thehanlab/dynamicLM/README.md

 print(supermodel_pen, all_causes = TRUE)
 ```

-Or plot them, to see the largest coefficients.
-Here, we plot the 10
+The largest coefficients can also be plot.
+Here, we plot the 15 largest
-largest coefficients.
+coefficients.
 For further arguments, see `?plot.penLMCSC` or
 `?plot.penLMcoxph`.

 ``` r